Menniti/node-bear-api/README.md

 Handle CRUD for an item (we're going to use bears) <br/>
 Have a standard URL (http://example.com/api/bears and http://example.com/api/bears/:bear_id)<br/>
-Use the proper HTTP verbs to make it RESTful (ET, POST, PUT, and DELETE)<br/>
+Use the proper HTTP verbs to make it RESTful (GET, POST, PUT, and DELETE)<br/>
 Return JSON data<br/>
 Log all requests to the console<br/>
 All of this is pretty standard for RESTful APIs.
 Feel free to switch out bears for anything that you will want to build for your application (users, superheroes, beers, etc).<br/>